1936 Maharaja Duesenberg Replica

 BUILD YOUR OWN

-The body and one chassis/engine combination or the other is for sale for $200,000 as is, unfinished.
-Or DELAHAYE USA could complete the project for a new owner.
+The body and chassis with Rolls Royce engine/engine is for sale for $153,000 as is, unfinished.
+We would like to complete the project for a new owner as we have our heart and soul invested.
+We have been working on this car since the last century!
 This is an enormous car over 18 feet long.
-Easily the most spectacular undertaking of all the cars designed and created by www.delahayeusa.com.
+Easily the most spectacular undertaking of all the cars designed and created by DELAHAYE USA.

 1937 TYPE 57s BUGATTI “NASTY” COUPE REPLICA

-Modern frame with Art Morrison main rails and Kugel Komponents independent front suspension with power steering rack and disc brakes.
+Modern frame with Art Morrison main rails specially formed for this car.
+Kugel Komponents independent front suspension with power steering rack.
+Coil over shocks and disc brakes front and rear.
+Narrowed 9-inch Ford rear with triangulated 4-link rear suspension.
 With a 127 inch wheelbase, ten inches longer than the original Bugatti, there is considerably more interior legroom.
-Headroom for a 6 ft.
-10 in. basket ball player.
+Leg and headroom for a 7 foot tall basketball player.
+Borgeson steering linkage, steering column and wheel installed.
+Interior metal bracing around back of driver’s compartment that reinforces the B-pillars.
+Doors hinged and latched.
 Rolling chassis and fiberglass body including optional “droop snoot” front end.
+Body in black gel coat finish with white racing stripes painted on.

 BUILD YOUR OWN